-Fundstarter is an amazing responsive no-code template for crowdfunding with functionality similar to Kickstarter, Indiegogo or Gofundme.
+Fundstarter is an amazing responsive no-code template for crowdfunding with functionality similar to Kickstarter, Indiegogo, or Gofundme.
 It includes payment automation through Stripe as well as a powerful dashboard to manage the entire platform.
 The template supports monthly donation plans and custom contributions to a particular fundraiser.
-It also features AJAX style user experience and beautified URLs.
+It also features an AJAX-style user experience and beautified URLs.

 Social Sign up with Google, Facebook & Twitter

 Flexible onboarding with location detection via IP